grafana/terraform-provider-grafana/docs/resources/mute_timing.md

 Optional:

-- `days_of_month` (Set of String) An inclusive range of days, 1-31, within a month, e.g. "1" or "14:16".
+- `days_of_month` (List of String) An inclusive range of days, 1-31, within a month, e.g. "1" or "14:16".
 Negative values can be used to represent days counting from the end of a month, e.g. "-1".
-- `months` (Set of String) An inclusive range of months, either numerical or full calendar month, e.g. "1:3", "december", or "may:august".
+- `months` (List of String) An inclusive range of months, either numerical or full calendar month, e.g. "1:3", "december", or "may:august".
 - `times` (Block List) The time ranges, represented in minutes, during which to mute in a given day. (see [below for nested schema](#nestedblock--intervals--times))
-- `weekdays` (Set of String) An inclusive range of weekdays, e.g. "monday" or "tuesday:thursday".
+- `weekdays` (List of String) An inclusive range of weekdays, e.g. "monday" or "tuesday:thursday".
-- `years` (Set of String) A positive inclusive range of years, e.g. "2030" or "2025:2026".
+- `years` (List of String) A positive inclusive range of years, e.g. "2030" or "2025:2026".

 <a id="nestedblock--intervals--times"></a>
 ### Nested Schema for `intervals.times`